-12 The Data Generation and Sharing Guide outlined the processes and considerations around gathering and sharing RBF data.
+&lt;sup>1The Data Generation and Sharing Guide outlined the processes and considerations around gathering and sharing RBF data.
 The document was developed to combat challenges with sharing data experienced at the start of the RBF program by providing guidelines on gathering, analyzing, reviewing, requesting, and sharing RBF data.

-13 This refers to the proportion of sampled results that were unverified.
+&lt;sup>13 This sefers to the proportion of sampled results that were unverified data quality issues.